hbiom/DataViz_CT_CCR/README.md

 ![alt text](https://github.com/hbiom/DataViz_CT_CCR//blob/main/img/plot_image_bbounding_show_tumor_only.png?raw=true)

-To finish, we migth want to focus on one tumor slice, most likely the one where the tumors is the biggest (correpsonding to the mask with the most positive event).
+To finish, we migth want to focus on one tumor slice, most likely the one where the tumors is the biggest.
+To spot it, we just need to find the the mask with the most positive events.
 We can then plot the images with the bounding box, with the corresponding cropped images around the tumor and finally just the tumors.
 We obtain the image below :

 ![alt text](https://github.com/hbiom/DataViz_CT_CCR//blob/main/img/tumor_all.png?raw=true)

+There is much more we can do to visualize medical images not covered here like 3D reconstitution and image preprocessing, as well as the development of advanced techniques and amazing library.

+Still, visualization of the dataset a good start before implementing complex machine learning solutions.

+Thanks for reading!

+Feeback are welcome and error signaling will be appreciated.